apache/spark/python/docs/source/user_guide/sql/python_data_source.rst

 :meth:`pyspark.sql.datasource.DataSourceStreamReader.latestOffset` return the current latest offset that the next microbatch will read to.

-:meth:`pyspark.sql.datasource.DataSourceStreamReader.partitions` plans the partitioning of the current microbatch defined by start and end offset, it needs to return a sequence of Partition object.
+:meth:`pyspark.sql.datasource.DataSourceStreamReader.partitions` plans the partitioning of the current microbatch defined by start and end offset, it needs to return a sequence of :class:`InputPartition` object.

 :meth:`pyspark.sql.datasource.DataSourceStreamReader.read` takes a partition as an input and read an iterator of tuples from the data source.